NachoCasta/PrograAvanzadaUZH/README.md

    In the `:` section.
 This will initialize the members skipping the default constructor.
 Example:\
    `Fraction(int numerator, int denominator): n(numerator), d(denominator) { ... }`

-- [ ] 2. **Wie kann man verhindern, daß die vom Compiler generierten Klassenartefakte versehentlich verwendet werden (mit und ohne Verwendung von C++11 Funktionalitaet)?**
+- [x] 2. **Wie kann man verhindern, daß die vom Compiler generierten Klassenartefakte versehentlich verwendet werden (mit und ohne Verwendung von C++11 Funktionalitaet)?**
    (How can you prevent the compiler-generated class artifacts from being inadvertently used (with and without the use of C ++ 11 functionality)?)

+   By calling functions with a reference or pointer, to avoid the function from copying the object in every call.

 - [x] 3. **Was bedeutet es wenn eine Funktion einer Klasse („member function“) als const deklarert worden ist?
 Wann sollte man eine Funktion einer Klasse als const deklarieren?**
    (What does it mean when a function of a class ("member function") has been declared const?
 When should one declare a function of a class as const?)